infoatgodreams/GoDreams-Repository/Volume 3/Care Standards/Associated sector innovations/National School Health Policy, Kenya.md

     - Provision of balanced meals for children in all schools
     - Encouraging children in day schools to carry nutritious snacks and lunch
     - Supplementary feeding for children from the most underserved, food insecure regions, from pockets of poverty and those affected by natural and man-made disasters.
-  - Community involvement and ownership of school feeding programmes greatly increases the programme&#39;s success and sustainability.
+  - Community involvement and ownership of school feeding programmes greatly increases the programme's success and sustainability.
 For these reasons
     - Communities shall be involved in planning, mobilization of resources and the management of school feeding programmes.
     - Communities shall be encouraged to ensure a minimum level of local food production to ensure sustainability